WenqiLiao/All-About-Me/README.md

     * When creating account. the user must fill out username, password, and email
     * If the user input something wrong, the error message will appears near the input field
     * Candidate:
-      * Built-in form validation (required, type, pattern, etc.)
+      * custom JavaScript

-* (1 point) Spotify API
+* (1 point) Song player SDK
-    * Bring music from Spotify to my web-app.
+    * Bring music to my web-app.
 Play music directly in the web browser, with the Web Playback SDK.
     * Share my favorite songs with my friends.
     * Candidate:
       * Spotify Web Playback SDK
+      * Deezer SDK